aanandstha/Rato-Ghar-Online-booking/docs/architecture.md

 ### 4.1 Components

 - **Frontend (Client Layer)**
   Built using React.js to provide an interactive user interface.
+Communicates with the backend via RESTful API calls over HTTP/HTTPS.

 - **Backend (Application Layer)**
   Developed with Node.js and Express to handle business logic and API requests.
+Exposes a REST API that the frontend consumes.

 - **Database (Data Layer)**
   MongoDB stores persistent data including users, orders, and menu items.
+Mongoose is used as the ODM layer for schema definition and validation.

 - **External Services**
-  Payment gateway integration for secure transaction processing.
+  Payment gateway integration (e.g., Stripe or PayPal) for secure transaction processing.

 ---